gezero/sheriff/README.md

 Sheriff
 =======

 Spring REST application for handling p2sh multiginature addresses.
-If you need some explanation on what this is, you can check for instance [Bitcoin 101](http://youtu.be/zIbUSaZBJgU).
+If you need some explanation on what this is, you can check for instance [Bitcoin 101](http://youtu.be/zIbUSaZBJgU) (Note that we run on testnet currently so there are some minor changes to what he say - address start with 2 for instance).

 Purpose
 -------